dj0abr/OpenDVM/README.md

    If you receive a green confirmation message, the configuration has been successfully stored.

-You can still manually edit the generated configuration files if needed — but this is rarely necessary.
+You can still manually edit the generated configuration files if needed — although this is rarely necessary.
+The only setting you might need to adjust is the MMDVM modem baud rate.
+By default, it’s set to 115200 Bd, which works for most MMDVM boards.
+However, some boards (for example, Repeater Builder boards) may require 460800 Bd — see the [Modem] section in /etc/MMDVMHost.ini.

 5. **Reboot:**
    ```bash